Topologically Protected Metastable States in Classical Dynamics: Introduction

 \section{Introduction}

-In recent years, topologically protected states are commonly seen in quantum physics, such as the gapless boundary excitations in intrinsic topological order due to the long-range entanglement \cite{zeng2019quantum}.
-They are robust against any local perturbations and are important to the quantum computing.
+Topologically protected states are frequently studied in quantum physics in recent years, such as the gapless boundary excitations in intrinsic topological order due to the long-range entanglement \cite{fefferman2017topologically,zeng2019quantum}.
+They are robust against any local perturbations and are important to quantum computing \cite{nayak2008non,stern2013topological}.
 However, topologically protected states in classical physics are seldom explored.
-In this paper we will show that topologically protected states can also exist in classical dynamics, although their mechanisms are completely different from those in quantum physics.
+In this work we show that topologically protected states can also exist in classical dynamics, although they are metastable from the aspects of thermodynamics.

-To make our ideas concrete, it is helpful to consider the simplest and most familiar system, such as the Ginzburg-Landau model.
-In this paper, we use a time-dependent Ginzburg-Landau (TDGL) model to investigate the topologically protected metastable states in classical dynamics \cite{Kopnin2001}.
+To make our ideas concrete, it is helpful to consider the simplest and most familiar system: Ginzburg-Landau model \cite{hohenberg2015introduction}.
+Specifically, we adopt a time-dependent Ginzburg-Landau (TDGL) model to investigate the topologically protected metastable states in classical dynamics \cite{tang1995time,Kopnin2001}.
 TDGL model has a $Z_2$ symmetry of the real scalar field in the disordered phase.
-Quenching the system into an ordered phase, the previous $Z_2$ symmetry will spontaneously break and form the mosaic patterns which are the symmetry-breaking domains.
+Quenching it into an ordered phase, the previous $Z_2$ symmetry will spontaneously break and form the mosaic patterns which are the symmetry-breaking domains \cite{kibble1976topology,kibble1980some,zurek1985cosmological}.
 Inside each domain the scalar fields (order parameters) take the same sign.
 Therefore, domain walls turn out as the interfaces between different symmetry-breaking domains.
-As time goes on, domain walls will move, bend and merge according to the coarsening dynamics of TDGL \cite{bray2002theory}.
+As time evolves, domain walls will move, bend and merge according to the coarsening dynamics of TDGL \cite{bray2002theory}.
 TDGL model describes the dynamics of non-conserved order parameters, therefore, it belongs to the model A in the classification in \cite{hohenberg1977theory}.